No Tags Found!

-I work in an IT company for 2 years, and I am 7 months pregnant right now.
-My HR says I can avail 3 months of maternity leave; however, I will get just my basic salary for three months, and it will be paid only after I come back from my maternity leave.
-Even then, it will take 2 more months for them to process it (meaning I need to wait for 5 months from the day I take maternity leave to get 3 months of basic pay).
+Hi, I work in an IT company and have been there for 2 years.
+I am currently 7 months pregnant.
+My HR says I can avail of 3 months of maternity leave; however, I will receive just my basic salary for these three months, and it will be paid only after I return from my maternity leave.
+Even then, it will take 2 more months for them to process it, meaning I need to wait for 5 months from the day I take maternity leave to get 3 months of basic pay.

-Is it legal?
 I have huge commitments.
-I was under the assumption that I would get my full salary for 3 months during maternity, like my friends who work in other companies.
-Now, it's coming as a shock that I will not get paid for 3 months.
+I was under the assumption that I would get my full salary for 3 months during maternity leave, like my friends who work in other companies.
+Now, it's a shock to learn that I will not get paid for 3 months.

 It is illegal.
-You are eligible to get full pay for three months (12 weeks) on a monthly basis and not after you join and wait for a further period of two months.
-In IT companies, such things will happen because they feel that labor laws are made for manufacturing companies and not for them.
-There are lots of concessions given to IT companies, but labor laws are the same in all sectors in India, and this is known to your HR person also; but he makes his own rules or rather is forced to interpret rules according to the decisions of the Management.
-The Management, on the other hand, feels safe that no employee is going to be hostile due to the fear of skill registry of NASCOM.
+You are eligible to receive full pay for three months (12 weeks) on a monthly basis and not after you return and wait for an additional period of two months.
+In IT companies, such situations occur because they feel that labor laws are made for manufacturing companies and not for them.
+There are many concessions given to IT companies, but labor laws are the same across all sectors in India, and this is known to your HR person as well.
+However, they may create their own rules or are forced to interpret rules according to the decisions of the management.
+The management, on the other hand, feels secure that no employee will be hostile due to the fear of the skill registry of NASCOM.

-Now coming to the situation you are facing, it is very difficult to give you proper advice since the reaction of proper advice that we give may have a negative impact on your career.
-The only possible way is to put up a claim in writing before the HR and ask him to write his comments on it (whether benefits will be given or not as per the Maternity Benefit Act) and forward the same to the Labor Officer for intervention and appropriate action from his side.
-That will bring you the result but will not guarantee a continued relationship with the company.
-Of course, termination can be prolonged since during the receipt of maternity benefits, a woman employee should not be terminated, but it can be done at a later stage, at least.
-Moreover, it will have a negative impact on your career also.
+Now, regarding the situation you are facing, it is very difficult to provide proper advice since the reaction to the advice we give may have a negative impact on your career.
+The only possible way is to submit a claim in writing to HR and ask them to provide comments on it (whether benefits will be given or not as per the Maternity Benefit Act) and forward the same to the Labor Officer for intervention and appropriate action from their side.
+This may bring you results but will not guarantee a continued relationship with the company.
+Of course, termination can be delayed since during the receipt of maternity benefits, a woman employee should not be terminated, but it can be done at a later stage.
+Moreover, it will have a negative impact on your career as well.

-Everyone says that labor laws are made for the benefit of employees only but forgets the fact that in order to get the benefits and protection offered under various statutes, the employees will have to sacrifice a lot, and sometimes it will be their career that is spoiled if they go for it.
+Everyone says that labor laws are made for the benefit of employees only but forgets the fact that in order to get the benefits and protection offered under various statutes, employees will have to sacrifice a lot, and sometimes it will be their career that is spoiled if they pursue it.
 Therefore, ultimately it will be the employers who gain!

 Regards,